Get a free consultation

 Ben is the founder of Benjamin Ball Associates and leads the presentation coaching and pitch deck creation teams.
 Formerly a corporate financier in the City of London, for 20+ years he’s helped businesses win with better pitches and presentations, particularly investor pitches.
 He is a regular speaker and a guest lecturer at Columbia Business School and UCL London.
 Follow Ben on LinkedIn or visit the contact page

-If you want personal support with an upcoming presentation, our presentation skills coaching can help you prepare with confidence.
+If you want personal support with an upcoming business presentation, our presentation skills coaching can help you prepare with confidence.

 1. Understand Your Audience

-Different groups want different things:
+As a starting point, remember: different groups want different things:

 • Senior leaders want clarity, brevity and decisions.